linagora-labs/MinecraftStucturedDialogueCorpus/data/readme.txt

 TRAIN+VAL_407   (combine train and val from original split) DEV_32		(32 game taken at random from original test split) TEST_101        (Remaining test is used at test)

+NB: The corpus files for BertLine have compressed builder actions.
+Versions of these files with full builder actions are in the reformat directory, and can be regenerated using the action_format.py script.